 "The only true wisdom is in knowing that you know nothing." - Socrates

-When you decide to seek out the truth on any topic, start by having an open mind.
-It is important that you keep an open mind to any and all venues of any given topic, even if it may conflict with your current perceptions and beliefs.
-If we already knew the truth about everything, then what would be the point of finding truth in the first place?
+When you decide to seek out the truth on any topic, it is important that you keep an open mind to any and all perspectives about it.
+This is especially important if the information conflicts with your current perceptions and beliefs.
+If we already knew the truth about everything, then what would be the point of learning anything more in the first place?

-With your chosen topic in mind, consider how you will do your research and what resources will you use to get your information.
-Consider resources from the internet, the library, books, films, news articles and other materials that hold information on the topic.
-Also consider conversing with others who have differing views on the topic as part of your search.
+With your chosen topic in mind, consider how you will do your research and what resources will you use to further expand your knowledge about it.
+Consider reliable resources from the internet, the library, books, films, news articles and other materials that hold information on the topic.
+Also, consider having conversations with others who have differing views on the topic as part of your research.

-The goal here is to think beyond your original set beliefs in order to gain other insights about your topic.
-So, even if the different information you come across is somewhat uncomfortable, gain as many resources and differing perspectives on the topic as you possibly can.
-If you only seek for information based on what you already believe, or to back up what you want to believe, you may not gain any further knowledge on the topic.
+The goal here is to think beyond your original set of beliefs in order to gain other insights about the topic.
+Even if the different information you come across is somewhat uncomfortable, gain as many resources and differing perspectives on the topic as you possibly can.
+If you only seek information based on what you already believe, or to back up what you want to believe, you won't gain to expand your knowledge on the topic.

 How often do you question and seek further into information that you hear?